GabrielBalan90/finagg/README.rst

 What Python versions are supported?
 -----------------------------------

-Python 3.10 and up are supported.
-We don't plan on supporting lower versions because 3.10 introduces some nice quality of life updates that are used throughout the package.
+Initially only Python 3.10 and up were supported.
+After some refactoring, this nifty tool can support Python 3.9 and up.
+For Python 3.10 please refer to the original project: https://github.com/theOGognf/finagg

 What operating systems are supported?
 -------------------------------------